 No one at the company speaks the native language nor do they have a local presence in that market so what should they use as the phone number on the website?

 I’d appreciate your thoughts on this.”

 The main purpose of the Going Global on a Shoestring paper is to allow companies with limited resources looking to establish themselves globally to prove the validity of their products or services in key international markets with a minimal upfront investment.
+With over 7000 known languages around the world, it is hard to set priorities — check out 50+ Fascinating Language Facts!
 For that, the paper recommends the use of localized keywords, landing pages and forms.